 The University of Westminster's £3.5m project to improve the Little Titchfield Street campus is now under way and will finish in August 2013.

-Home to the School of Law, the Little Titchfield Street site will be transformed to provide our students with the best possible learning experience.
+Home to the Westminster Law School, the Little Titchfield Street site will be transformed to provide our students with the best possible learning experience.

 Phase one of the redevelopment works finished in autumn 2012.
 Staff, students and visitors can now enjoy: